 Generational Body Positivity (GenB)

 Generational Body Positivity (GenB) is an intergenerational project promoting body positivity.
-The project emerged from the #OldisBeautiful project, where older people talked about wanting to model body positivity for their grandchildren.
-GenB'ers are an all ages generation who believe that beautiful is not defined by our age, shape, size, skin colour, abilities, race, sexuality, gender or facial symmetry.
-We are all beautiful.
+The project emerged from the #OldisBeautiful workshops, where older people talked about wanting to model body positivity for their grandchildren or younger people in their community.
+GenB activities are now included in the Old is Beautiful workshops - with older people writing body positivity messages to younger people, who are then invited to respond.

-GenB is an initiative of Celebrate Ageing Ltd's Centre for Intergenerational Power and was developed in partnership with Harry X, a 16 year old work experience student from Ballarat Grammar.
-GenB is an exchange of messages between younger and older people on reclaiming body positivity.
-Read the pilot report here.
+GenB is an initiative of Celebrate Ageing Ltd's Centre for Intergenerational Power and was developed in partnership with Harry, a 16 year old work experience student from Ballarat Grammar.

-GenB is an initiative of Celebrate Ageing Ltd's Centre for Intergenerational Power and was developed in partnership with Harry X, a 16 year old work experience student from Ballarat Grammar.
-GenB is an exchange of messages between younger and older people on reclaiming body positivity.
-Read the pilot report here.
+GenB is an initiative of Celebrate Ageing Ltd's Centre for Intergenerational Power and was developed in partnership with Harry, a 16 year old work experience student from Ballarat Grammar.

 GenB Hepburn